Wellacre Academy: Curriculum

 As of 2019, the Key Stage 4 curriculum is divided into two parts and all subjects are taken at Level 2: GCSE or Applied equivalent.
 The first part is known as the 'core curriculum' which is compulsory for all students and consists of English language and English literature (single GCSEs), mathematics (one GCSE), combined science (worth two GCSEs), core physical education and RESPECT (non-examination) which follows national recommendations for three categories of lessons; health and well-being, relationships and living in the wider world.

-The second part is known as 'options' which is split into two types, GCSE and Technical Awards (GCSE equivalent); student choose three options in Year Nine with some combinations prohibited.
-The GCSE options include fine art, computer science, French, geography, history, religious education, Arabic, triple science, and food preparation and nutrition.
+The second part is known as 'options' which is split into two types, GCSE and Technical Awards (GCSE equivalent); students choose three options in Year Nine with some combinations prohibited.
+The GCSE options include fine art, computer science, French, geography, history, religious education, Spanish, triple science, and food preparation and nutrition.
 The Technical Awards options include Level 2 Award in Constructing the Built Environment, Level 2 Award in Designing the Built Environment, Cambridge Nationals Level 2 in Creative iMedia, BTEC music, BTEC performing arts (acting) and BTEC sport.
 Students are encouraged to complete the English Baccalaureate suite of subjects but are not compelled to do a modern foreign language.

+In March 2021, the murder of Sarah Everard led to petitions calling for the curriculum in schools to include lessons about public sexual harassment and for more to be done in schools to change attitudes and behaviour.
+Students at Wellacre returned to school following a nationwide COVID-19 lockdown with questions about Sarah's case, its subsequent protests, and requesting special classes; sexual harassment is taught at Wellacre as part of relationship, sex and health education (RSHE), and the school addressed the case in these classes.
+The success of RSHE at Wellacre attracted interest from other schools in the UK and internationally to share expertise and resources.
+It became compulsory for all schools to teach the topic of harassment as part of a new RSHE curriculum in September 2021, and was already covered by some schools as part of their personal, social, health and economic education (PSHE).